 Classes and Special Events for Eco-Minded Families

 Speaking of special events, the Sod Room hosts a wide variety of activities for families who strive to be as eco-friendly as possible, with classes ranging from breastfeeding workshops to infant massage and baby sign language instruction.
 Even expecting moms can get a great workout in during evening classes with Fit4Baby Prenatal Fitness classes!
-We have attended the tot Spanish classes offered by Totus Lingua, and I hope to take advantage of their newest collaboration with Urban Sitter.
+We have attended the tot Spanish classes offered by Totus Lingua, and there are tons of other classes available such as story time, yoga classes and more!

 A Responsible Play Space